thelia-modules/BridgePayment/Readme.md

 - On your webhook configuration in Callback URL enter `https://<your_domain>/bridge/notification` and check `payment.transaction.created` and `payment.transaction.updated`.
 - Copy your webhook secret key in BridgePayment Thelia module configuration.
-- Finish your configuration on Thelia by selecting a bank and enter your IBAN.

 You can check Bridge documentation for help https://docs.bridgeapi.io/docs/quickstart